 None of the consulted sources mentions anything about a relation between the roots גלל (galal) and גיל (gil), but their forms are quite obviously related and their meanings are similar as well:

 The verb גלל (galal I) is all about rolling; it means to roll some object on, upon or away.
-In a figurative sense it is used in ideas like to whirl or dazzle and even to roll oneself onto the Lord, meaning to put one's trust in Him (Psalm 22:8) or to commit oneself to Him (Psalm 37:5, Proverbs 16:3).
+In a figurative sense it is used in ideas like to whirl or dazzle and even to roll oneself onto the Lord, meaning to put one's trust in him (Psalm 22:8) or to commit oneself to him (Psalm 37:5, Proverbs 16:3).
 When this verb is used for physically rolling something away or somewhere else, the object is usually stones (Genesis 29:3, Joshua 10:18).

-This root-verb's enormous array of derivations:
+This verb's enormous array of derivations:

 - The masculine noun גל (gal), meaning heap or pile (Joshua 7:26), a heap of ruins (Isaiah 25:2), or, in case of water: wave or billow (Jeremiah 5:22).

 - The masculine noun גיל (gel), meaning dung (Job 20:7, Ezekiel 4:12).